Ant-f/WorkingFilesList/README.md

 # Working Files List

-Copyright © 2016 Anthony Fung
+Copyright © 2016 - 2019 Anthony Fung and The Working Files List Project
+contributors

 Working Files List is a Visual Studio 2015/2017 extension.
 It adds a tool window that shows a vertically stacked list of documents that have been opened in the